Keep BOOT state for managed VMs until the running state is confirmed

 Or probably based on the last-monitored is a better idea

-#7 Updated by Miguel Ángel Álvarez Cabrerizo about 2 years ago
+#7 Updated by Miguel Ángel Álvarez Cabrerizo over 2 years ago

 - Status changed from New to Closed